VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The MVC view then uses Javascript to display an animated countdown timer.

-## Using ASP.NET MVC 3 Validation for Commands
+## Using ASP.NET MVC 3 validation for commands

 You should try to ensure that any commands that the MVC controllers in your application send to the write-model will succeed.
 You can use the